Relocating with pets? Here’s 9 things you need to know

 Make sure to find a crate that’s the right size for your pet and approved by your airline or travel provider early, then spend some time letting them get used to it before you travel.

-Your travel provider will also be able to guide you on labelling your crate correctly and on what to include, but generally you’ll want an absorbent pad for your pet’s comfort but no hard toys or objects that might injure them.
+Your travel provider will also be able to guide you on labelling your crate correctly and on what to include.
+This would typically be an absorbent pad for your pet’s comfort and something to help them feel calm, but no hard toys or objects that might injure them.

 Banned pets in the UK